B.C.’s response to unjustified U.S. tariffs

 This is not an exhaustive list.
 Many other projects are underway, and we are working to identify more, while ensuring consultations, permitting and environmental protection continue.

-B.C. is working with Ottawa and other provinces to reduce barriers to trade and labour mobility so goods, services and workers can move freely across the country.
+We’re also working with Ottawa and other provinces to reduce internal barriers to trade and labour mobility so goods, services and workers can move freely across the country.
 These efforts will:

 • Help businesses access new markets within Canada